 The daily PDOP values PDOP can be used to identify specific days that have different performance from the others.
-It can be seen is that the maximum PDOP is almost always below the threshold of 6 - the only exception being 19th May where some local interference causes a momentary reduction in satellite tracking and degradation of satellite geometry (PDOP).
+It can be seen that on some days the PDOP is higher than usual although always below 6.
+The days with highest maximum PDOP are those affected by short loss of tracking of multiple satellites (most likely due to local interference).